crate/cratedb-guide/docs/integrate/opentelemetry/collector/tutorial.md

 ## Prerequisites

-Use Docker to run all components.
+Use Docker or Podman to run all components.
 This approach works consistently across Linux, macOS, and Windows.
-Alternatively, you can use Podman.
+If you use Podman, replace `docker` with `podman` (or enable the podman‑docker compatibility shim) and run `podman compose up`.

 ### Commands